 - This breed is more suited for cold climates

-The Golden Pyrenees is genetically accustomed to low temperatures.
+The Golden Pyrenees are genetically accustomed to low temperatures.

-Therefore, do not leave your dog in hot conditions for extended periods of time.
+Therefore, do not leave your dog in hot conditions for extended periods.

-Although it can withstand heat, you will need to ensure that it gets sufficient water and shade and is kept in hot climates for short periods of time.
+Although it can withstand heat, you will need to ensure that it gets sufficient water and shade and is kept in hot climates for short periods.

 - The Golden Pyrenees is a shedding dog

 If you do not have any problem brushing your pet’s coat over and over again every day to keep it healthy and shiny, you will enjoy grooming the Golden Pyrenees.

 However, this may not be the right pet for those of you who detest cleaning up their pet’s shedding around the house.